mikamai/akamai_api/README.md

 # AkamaiApi

+AkamaiApi is a ruby library and command line utility to interact with Akamai CCU (Content Control Utility) and ECCU (Enhanced Content Control Utility) services.

 # Using the CLI

 After gem installation you will have a CLI utility to execute operations on Akamai.
 Each method requires authentication.
 You can provide auth info using one of the following methods:

 - Passing --username (-u) and --password (-p) arguments at each invocation
 - Creating a config file in your HOME directory named .akamai_api.yml with the following format: